Priyankurtech/Servlet-ToDo/README.md

 - (You can also mention any specific libraries or frameworks you used)

 ## Setup
-Provide step-by-step instructions on how to set up your project locally.
-Include any prerequisites or dependencies that users need to install beforehand.

 1. Clone the repository: `git clone <repository_url>`
 2. Navigate to the project directory: `cd todo-list-servlet`